Savannah (film): Production

 Annette Haywood-Carter signed on as the director and also helped produce the film, along with Randall Miller and Jody Savin.
 With the film based on the book Ward Allen: Savannah River Market Hunter, Haywood-Carter co-wrote the screenplay with Kenneth Carter.
 Gil Talmi signed on to do the music for the film while Mike Ozier was in charge of cinematography and John David Allen with editing.
-Ketchup Entertainment released the film with Unclaimed Freight Productions production in association with Meddin Studios.
+Ketchup Entertainment released the film, with Unclaimed Freight Productions producing in association with Meddin Studios.

 Filming started in early 2011 and took 21 days to shoot.
 The film was shot at various Savannah locations.